Jack Daniel: Early life

 Daniel was the youngest of ten children born to Calaway and Lucinda Matilda (née Cook) Daniel.
 He was of Scots-Irish, Scottish, and Welsh descent; his grandfather, Joseph "Job" Daniel, was born in Wales, while his grandmother, Elizabeth Calaway, was born in Scotland.
 His paternal grandparents emigrated to the United States in the late 18th century.

-Daniel's date of birth is unknown.
+Daniel's date of birth is unknown, with various sources placing it in 1846, 1849 and 1850.
 According to one source, he was born in January 1849, in or around Lynchburg, Tennessee.
+An alternative possibility is that Jack was born in late 1846 since his mother died in January 1847.
 A town fire had destroyed the courthouse records, and, because his mother died shortly after his birth, most likely due to complications from childbirth, conflicting dates on his and his mother's tombstones have left Daniel's date of birth in question.
-On June 26, 1851, his father remarried and had another three children with Matilda Vanzant.
+On June 26, 1851, his father remarried and had another three children with Matilda Vanzant, but would later die after catching pneumonia while serving in the Confederate States Army.

 Daniel was raised in the Primitive Baptist church.
 The company that now owns the distillery claims that Jack Daniel's was first licensed in 1866.
-However, in the 2004 biography Blood & Whiskey: The Life and Times of Jack Daniel, author Peter Krass maintains that land and deed records show that the distillery was actually not founded until 1875.
+However, in the 2004 biography Blood & Whiskey: The Life and Times of Jack Daniel, author Peter Krass maintains that land and deed records show that the distillery was not founded until 1875.

 According to company histories, sometime in the 1850s, when Daniel was a boy, he went to work for a preacher, grocer, and distiller named Dan Call.
 The preacher, as the stories went, was a busy man, and when he saw promise in young Jack, he taught him how to run his whiskey still.
-However, on June 25, 2016, The New York Times reported the company's view that Daniel did not learn distilling from Call, but from a man named Nearest Green (misspelled as "Nearis" in the 1880 census)—one of Call's slaves.
+However, on the company's 150th anniversary in 2016, the company started to tell a different story, that Daniel did not learn distilling from Call, but from a man named Nearest Green (sometimes spelled "Nearis") – one of Call's slaves.

 Personal life

 Daniel never married and did not have children.
 However, he took his nephews under his wing, one of whom was Lemuel "Lem" Motlow.
 Motlow, a son of Jack's sister Finetta, was skilled with numbers and was soon doing all of the distillery's bookkeeping.

+Early in November 1893, Jack Daniel's farm outside of Lynchburg was the site of a mass murder perpetrated by a large group of mounted night riders from throughout the region, who hanged four black citizens – Ned Waggoner, his son Will and daughter Mary, and his son-in-law Sam Motlow – from a tree.
+The four were rumored to have been involved in a series of barn-burnings in the area; no clue was offered as to the identities of the perpetrators.